crystaldb/autodba/README.md

 Follow these instructions to install AutoDBA on Linux.

-1. Download the latest release of AutoDBA and the installation script `install.sh` from the [releases page](https://github.com/crystaldb/autodba/releases).
+1. Download the latest release of AutoDBA from the [releases page](https://github.com/crystaldb/autodba/releases).
 Choose the version appropriate to your architecture and operating system.
 For example: